Aehr Test Systems, Inc. (AEHR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR ).
+The Law Offices of Frank R. Cruz announces that investors with losses related to Aehr Test Systems, Inc. ("Aehr" or the "Company") (NASDAQ: AEHR ) have opportunity to lead the securities fraud class action lawsuit.

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN AEHR TEST SYSTEMS, INC. (AEHR),